 For B2C businesses:

-- Paying an entrance fee to physical events
+- Paying an entry fee to onsite events

 When Sadiq sells his custom-made tools from his UK factory to European customers, he adds UK VAT (currently set at 20%) to the total price of the goods.